 Over 18 months have passed since the UK electorate voted for Brexit, by the slimmest of margins, and a little over a year before the UK officially withdraws from the European Union.
 It’s no surprise then that a palpable sense of uncertainty—anxiety, even—is continuing to grip the country, with many wondering how this move will affect their day-to-day lives in the long term.

 “What’s interesting in terms of the implications for the UK economy,” Mann states, “is who bears the burden—who bears the adjustment cost.”
-She explains that if a non-resident bears the adjustment cost, then lower house values might just be better for the UK.
+She explains that if a non-resident bears the adjustment cost, lower house values might be better for the UK.

 This overt fear of house prices is due to the overarching implications of Brexit.
 These include, most notably, the possible economic fallout of leaving the EU, a divorce which many business leaders in the UK say “would deter investment, threaten jobs and put the economy at risk.”
 These assessments prove prophetic, with the public starting to feel the economic pinch created not necessarily by the actual split between the UK and the EU but by the friction and uncertainty it is causing as March 2019 nears.
 In addition, Bank of England governor Mark Carney Brexit declared that the UK economy had slowed down significantly post-Brexit.
 The country is now officially among the worst-performing in the G7.
 This downturn is naturally causing much consternation and affects various sectors, including housing, which is highly dependent on economic variables.